The rank of Mazur's Eisenstein ideal: Finite-flat pseudodeformations

 \subsection{Generalized matrix algebras}

 Let $(A,\m_A)$ be a Noetherian local $W(\F)$-algebra with residue field $\F$.

-See \cite[\S2.1]{PG4} for the definition of a pseudorepresentation.
+See \cite[\S2.1]{WWE4} for the definition of a pseudorepresentation.
 Let $E$ be an associative $A$-algebra.
 As noted in \emph{loc.\ cit.}, we may and do think of a pseudorepresentation of dimension $d$ on $E$, written $D:E \to A$ (or, if $E=A[G]$ for a group $G$, as $D:G \to A$), as a rule that assigns to an element $x \in E$ a degree $d$ polynomial $\chi_D(x)(t) \in A[t]$.
 These $\chi_D(x)$ satisfy many conditions as if they were characteristic polynomials of a representation $E \to M_d(A)$.
-A pseudorepresentation is called Cayley-Hamilton if $\chi_D(x)(x)=0$ in $E$ for all $x \in E$.
+The \emph{Cayley--Hamilton property} of a pseudorepresentation (defined in \cite[\S1.17]{chen2014}) implies that $\chi_D(x)(x)=0$ in $E$ for all $x \in E$.

 A \emph{generalized matrix $A$-algebra} or \emph{$A$-GMA} (of type $(1,1)$) is an associative $A$-algebra $E$ equipped with an isomorphism